AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 -----

-## Your Feeback
+## Your Feedback

 I hope this answers most of the questions.
-If anything is unclear, don't hesitate to send me an email or come say hello in the [Slack Channel](https://join.slack.com/t/material-theme-ui/shared_invite/zt-4w78iblt-cHXYRYERpuGNbD~TqsD8rg).
+If anything is unclear, don't hesitate to email me or come say hello in the [Slack Channel](https://join.slack.com/t/material-theme-ui/shared_invite/zt-4w78iblt-cHXYRYERpuGNbD~TqsD8rg).

 And, last but not least, if you like this plugin, please give it a [5-star review](https://plugins.jetbrains.com/plugin/8006-material-theme-ui/reviews)!